LI7XI/AudioAnalyzerDocs/docs/usage-examples/waveform.md

 - `HandlerInfo` argument is used when getting infos from handlers.
 - `Channels` parameter to specify the channel.
-- `Handler` parameter to specify the handler we want to get infos from.
+- `HandlerName` parameter to specify the handler we want to get infos from.
 - `Data` parameter to specify what type of data we want this child measure to provide.

 ```ini